“If you are unhappy with anything…whatever is bringing you down, get rid of it…”

 – Tina Turner

-Domestic violence is defined as deliberate intimidation, violent and abusive behavior inflicted by one person in a domestic setting against another.
-Oftentimes, the abuse occurs between spouses, dating partners or ex-spouses, but may also involve violence against children or elders.
-It includes a consistent pattern of one or more types of abuse, including physical and sexual, varying in frequency and usually hidden.
-Domestic violence can (and DOES) happen to anyone; regardless of age, race, gender, religion, sexual preference and economic background.
+Domestic violence is the deliberate intimidation, violent and abusive behavior inflicted by one person against another as part of a methodical pattern of power and control.
+The abuse oftentimes occurs between spouses, dating partners or ex-spouses, but also involves abuse against children or elders.
+Domestic violence includes but does not limit to physical, verbal, psychological and sexual abuse, and may vary in frequency and severity.
+Domestic violence can happen to anyone– regardless of age, race, gender, religion, sexual preference and economic background.

 Examples of the different types of abuse are:

-- Physical Abuse: pushing, kicking, slapping, punching, choking, shaking, spitting, biting, hitting, restraining, confinement, burning, assault with a weapon, murder
+- Physical Abuse: pushing, kicking, slapping, punching, strangling, shaking, spitting, biting, hitting, restraining, confinement, burning, assault with a weapon, murder

-- Verbal Abuse: name calling, threatening, humiliating (in private or public), gaslighting, teasing, mocking, harassment, criticizing, yelling
+- Verbal Abuse: name calling, threatening, humiliating (in private or public), gaslighting, teasing, harassment, criticizing, yelling

-- Emotional Abuse: making the victim feel worthless, destruction of property, gaslighting, name calling, alienating the victim from their family and friends, neglecting, silent treatment, possessiveness, creating the need to “walk on eggshells”, humiliating (in private or public), “blame game”, instilling fear, controlling of the victims whereabouts, threatening to harm themselves to prevent partner from leaving
+- Emotional Abuse: making the victim feel worthless, destruction of property, gaslighting, name calling, alienating the victim from their family and friends, neglecting, silent treatment, possessiveness, creating the need to “walk on eggshells”, humiliating (in private or public), “blame game”, instilling fear, controlling of the victim’s whereabouts, threatening self-harm to prevent partner from leaving

 - Sexual Abuse: forcing someone to engage in unwanted, unsafe, and degrading sexual activity, humiliating someone for their sexual choices, forcing someone to exploit themselves sexually via pornography, trafficking, cyberbullying